nautes-labs/website/src/en/guide/user-guide/product.md

 ## Delete Product (API)

-> Before deleting a product, please delete all entities and resources related to the product, such as deployment runtimes, environments, code repositories, and projects, otherwise the deletion cannot be performed.
+> Before deleting a product, please delete all entities and resources related to the product, such as project pipeline runtimes, deployment runtimes, environments, code repositories, and projects, otherwise the deletion cannot be performed.

 ### Compose Delete Product Request